 - In the King's Quest II fan remake, a mermaid gives King Graham a kiss that somehow lets him breathe underwater.

-- Unreal has SCUBA gears available whenever the player must proceed underwater.
-They have a limited air supply that runs out pretty quickly.
-The expansion pack features a new one that not only lasts longer, but also recharges whenever surfaced.
+- Unreal has SCUBA gears available whenever the player must proceed a long way underwater.
+They have a limited air supply that runs out pretty quickly, and for some reason you can't just take a whiff from it and hold your breath to make it last longer – if you deactivate it manually, you'll immediately start drowning.
+The expansion pack features a rare recharging example that also holds more air.

 - Terraria has an accessory that allows for underwater breathing.